 A note on subscription fatigue

 Medisafe isn't an outlier.
 Across the health and wellness category, apps that were once free or cheap are moving to recurring subscriptions - $5/month here, $8/month there.
-Individually, each seems reasonable.
+Subscription fatigue is the growing consumer resistance to recurring fees for services that were previously free.
+Individually, each fee seems reasonable.
 Collectively, users are pushing back.

 There's a growing sentiment - particularly in communities managing chronic conditions - that a medication reminder is more like a calculator than a streaming service.
 It's a utility.
 It should work reliably, store your data safely, and not ask you to "renew" access to information you entered yourself.